firavoyage/blogging/river.md

 ## jul 2026

-seems there are some world cup streams on kick
+seems there are some world cup streams on kick <!-- auto killed? -->

 piracy everywhere.